mikeymco/global-personal-tos/README.md

 # Global-Personal Terms of Use / Service

-An externally anchored keystone and boundaries for my subjective experiences, inner world, thoughts, emotions, and spirituality.
-My response to a life of physical, sexual, mental, emotional, spiritual, and existential abuse.
+An externally anchored, real, keystone and boundary definition for my subjective inernal experiences, inner world, thoughts, emotions, and spirituality.
+Created in response to a life of physical, sexual, mental, emotional, spiritual, and existential abuse.

 ---